podtato-head/podtato-head/delivery/kluctl/README.md

 ...
 ```

 To deploy the `prod` target, run `kluctl deploy -t prod`.
-It doesn't matter which kubeconfig context is active at
+It doesn't matter which context is active at
-that point as it will enforce the use of the `podtato-prod-cluster` context.
+that point as it will enforce the use of the `podtato-prod-cluster` context (check the `.kluctl.yaml` to figure out
+why this happens).

 ## Test